guldmand/Github-Actions-Training/README.md

 * [List of starter workflow files for many different languages](https://github.com/actions/starter-workflows/tree/main/ci)
 * [A curated list of awesome things related to GitHub Actions](https://github.com/sdras/awesome-actions)
 * [Githubs own Hands On Labs](https://github.com/ps-actions-sandbox/ActionsFundamentals)

+## Security
+* Branch security added for 'main' branch, so it must be Pull-Request with all checks passed